Improving your working capital is an easy way to achieve some quick wins. But what’s the best approach and what are the pitfalls to avoid?

 Tackling the topic of working capital also means procurement needs to work closely with finance and the CFO.
 Ultimately, cash is a finance topic and finance should be beating the drum about this, but it’s one that is very much impacted by operations.

 Procurement, though, is often reluctant to get involved.
-Much of the issue comes down to the fact that procurement is typically incentivized by EBITDA rather than the total cost of ownership, which would include working capital.
+Much of the issue comes down to the fact that procurement is typically incentivised by EBITDA rather than the total cost of ownership, which would include working capital.
 One example is a procurement team buying six months’ worth of stock because they will get some savings benefit, without even thinking about the impact on cash.
 This should not be seen as only a CFO’s problem but an operational issue, managed by procurement.
-Organizations should look to train staff in how to maximize working capital, as well as re-evaluating the criteria on which it rewards CPOs and the procurement function.
+Organisations should look to train staff in how to maximise working capital, as well as re-evaluating the criteria on which it rewards CPOs and the procurement function.

 There are other reasons for procurement to push this as an issue, beyond the potential to improve the working capital situation.
-When a business is short of cash, it will typically use the aggressive tactic of putting an invoice into the next payment run and delaying the payment by 30 days, usually causing significant tension with suppliers and potentially jeopardizing both deliveries and the relationship.
+When a business is short of cash, it will typically use the aggressive tactic of putting an invoice into the next payment run and delaying the payment by 30 days, usually causing significant tension with suppliers and potentially jeopardising both deliveries and the relationship.
 A better solution is to renegotiate with the supplier for 30 days more and to pay on time, so the relationship is preserved.